nightuser/xkb-keyboard-indicator/README.md

 ## Status

-Currently only indicator is avaiable.
+Currently only indicator and initial settings dialog are available.

 ## Installation